walseb/fir/readme.md

   * a simple vertex shader example,
   * how to compile and debug shaders, using built-in functionality as well as SPIR-V tools.

-The haddock documentation is also worth perusing for specialised in-depth explanations.
+The haddock documentation is also worth perusing for specialised in-depth explanations, see the [getting started guide](#getting_started.md#docs) for installation instructions.

 <a name="examples"></a>
 # Examples